gkebe/manifold_alignment/README.md

 A Spoken Language Dataset of Descriptions for Speech-Based Grounded Language Learning Thirty-fifth Conference on Neural Information Processing Systems Datasets and Benchmarks Track (Round 1).

+Please cite these works if you use this code.

 ```
 @inproceedings{nguyen2021practical,
   title={Practical Cross-Modal Manifold Alignment for Robotic Grounded Language Learning},